Configuring a reverse proxy

 Enabling client certificate lookup

-When the proxy is configured as a TLS termination proxy the client certificate information can be forwarded to the server through specific HTTP request headers and then used to authenticate clients.
-You are able to configure how the server is going to retrieve client certificate information depending on the proxy you are using.
+When the proxy is configured as a TLS termination proxy, the client certificate information can be forwarded to the server through specific HTTP request headers and then used to authenticate clients.
+You can configure how the server retrieves client certificate information depending on the proxy you are using.

 Client certificate lookup via a proxy header for X.509 authentication is considered security-sensitive.
 If misconfigured, a forged client certificate header can be used for authentication.
 Extra precautions need to be taken to ensure that the client certificate information can be trusted when passed via a proxy header.

-• Double check your use case needs reencrypt or edge TLS termination which implies using a proxy header for client certificate lookup.
-TLS passthrough is recommended as a more secure option when X.509 authentication is desired as it does not require passing the certificate via a proxy header.
-Client certificate lookup from a proxy header is applicable only to reencrypt and edge TLS termination.
+• Double-check that your use case needs re-encrypt or edge TLS termination, which implies using a proxy header for client certificate lookup.
+TLS passthrough is recommended as a more secure option when X.509 authentication is desired because it does not require passing the certificate via a proxy header.
+Client certificate lookup from a proxy header is applicable only to re-encrypt and edge TLS termination.

 • If passthrough is not an option, implement the following security measures: